lockfale/cackalackabadgyfirmware2024/README.md

 <TE> - Draws Taco Emoji
 <MFE> - Draws Middle Finger Emoji
 ```
-.... and maybe a couple more....
+.... and maybe a couple more.... more updates soon
-... more to come